Arto Tolsa: Career

 Tolsa started his career in his hometown of Kotka, playing for Kotkan Työväen Palloilijat.
 He was promoted to first team as a 16 year old for 1962 second division season after successful match in a local competition in previous fall.
 Playing as a striker he scored an impressive 43 goals in 22 matches in his first season.
-He scored in 21 out 22 to matches in that season and still holds the record for second level of football in Finland.
+He scored in 21 out 22 to matches in that season and still holds the most goals in a single season record for second level of football in Finland.
 As an amateur he also worked at the local port.
 In 1964 he was a top goalscorer in Mestaruussarja.
 In 1969 he moved to Beerschot and turned professional.
 In Belgium He first played as a winger but was later transferred to central defender and became one of the key players for his team.
 He also played as a captain for Beerschot.
 In his last season for Beerschot he scored a winner in Belgian Cup final.
 After 1979 he returned to Kotkan Työväen Palloilijat where he ended his career in 1982.
 During his last years he suffered from alcoholism.
+He committed suicide in 1989, at the age of 43.
 Football stadium in Kotka is named after him.